 Makeup and hair are touchy topics, especially for women.
 That’s probably the understatement of the year and is not meant to sound facile or facetious.
 Factors contributing to complications: individual character and inclination, political position, context / environment / culture and others’ perception, how much one cares about those latter external factors, how much one feels one ought to, how much they actually factually matter.
 I am lucky, again partly by practical reasons that rule some things out: skin that reacts to a bazillion things and that does not match any foundation, plus laziness and a greater need for an extra cup of coffee in the morning before leaving for work.
 There’s still some masking, but it’s minimal/ist and not a mask so much as a way to let my inner “true” dark-lashed self break through the gods-given ginger surface.
 Inner nature vs nature vs nurture.
 But on the West Coast in 2014, I have the impression make-up is for most intents and purposes a matter that’s somewhere between “don’t ask, don’t tell” and a non-matter of less general social import–and background basic free individual expression–as one’s preferences in smartphones or caffeinated (or non-) beverages.
 And I would hope that might become the usual given: free individual creativity and celebration for all, and free from the repressions of social construction.

 There is some splendid Old Occitan and Old French poetry on make-up, by the way, mostly amongst the more hilarious tensos and partimens.
-(I may add a few here next week, for extra bonus fun.)
+(I may post a few on this present blog one happy day for extra bonus fun.)

 Now, hair.
 Which was really why I started writing this post in the first place, before digressing into clothes and make-up.
 I wanted to share a joy that has improved my hairy life over the last month or so.
 It has made me a happier person with happier hair.
 If his marvellous miraculous discovery is useful to anyone else, then I will be all the happier.
 Spread the joy…

 Fiery, feisty, wild, Very Other, unpredictable.
 Red hair and all it carries with it: a brilliant and liberating gift.
 One cannot but stand out, in a way that is not artificially aggressive or self-centred, whatever one does.
 And the weirder associations don’t seem out of place in academia.
 I did, however, cut my hair: the decades of Pre-Raphaelite associations finally got my goat.
 Especially as a Medievalist.
-Sure, one could have done other things; and I had other reasons to cut it (mourning, one interpretation of feminism, laziness); I might regret it.
+Sure, one could have done other things; and I had other reasons to cut it (recurring stress-related scalp eczema necessitating very drying shampoo, mourning, one interpretation of feminism, laziness); I might regret it.
 But it’s hair, it grows, and it’s only hair after all, not a major body modification like removing a limb.
 Heck, if I weren’t such a fainting timorous wee beastie I would be covered by tattoos by now…

 If one’s hair happens to be in the least bit wavy, though, it does all sorts of curious things when cut short.
 Not unexpected, if one comes from a family of curly-haired people.
 Hair politics then become more resonant: clearly, there is a political and ethical imperative to embrace the curl and not flatten it out of existence, tamed by an arsenal of potions and lotions and torturing devices.
 In solidarity with all curly-haired people, especially those who have suffered oppression when hair is connected to race.